 - Dairy free butter– A vegan butter substitute, you can also use coconut oil, but it won’t be as tender.

 - All-purpose flour– Use either all-purpose white flour or whole wheat flour.
-I used a gluten-free all-purpose flour, and it worked beautifully (as pictured!).
+For gluten free banana muffins (as pictured), I used Gluten Free flour.

 - Baking soda– To help the muffins rise.